brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

 ``` r
 par(mfrow = c( 1, 1))
 ```
+While our Normal Q-Q plot is not perfect, our data set is of size n = 731 and so the QQ-plots do not have to be perfect.
+This is because the Central Limit Theorem allows us to assume normality for n>500.

-The residuals vs fitted and scale-location plot needs work.
-To this we will use MLR transformation.
-First checking if we need to add a constant to any numeric variable(need non-zero numbers for transformation).
+The Residuals vs Fitted does not meet acceptable standards, we must make it to where the line is horizontal.
+Scale-Location plot should also be a horizontal line to work.
+To  fix this, we use Multi-Linear Regression transformation.
+First we check if any numerical variable is zero, if it is we must add a small constant so the math works.

 ``` r
 min(day$temp)